-After a secure connection has been established between your browser and our server, you then provide a valid User ID and Security Code to gain access to the services.
+After a secure connection has been established between your browser and our server, you then provide a valid Access ID and Password to gain access to the services.
 This information is encrypted, and a request to log on to the system is processed.
-Although SSL utilizes proven cryptography techniques, it is important to protect your User ID and Security Code from others.
-You must follow the Security Code parameters we specify at the time you sign up for an Online banking account.
-We also recommend changing your Security code often.
+Although SSL utilizes proven cryptography techniques, it is important to protect your Access ID and Password from others.
+You must follow the password parameters we specify at the time you sign up for an Online banking account.
+We also recommend changing your password often.
 Session time-outs and a limit on the number of logon attempts are examples of other security measures in place to ensure that inappropriate activity is prohibited at the User Level.

 All transactions sent to our Banking Server must first pass through a filtering router system.
 These filtering routers automatically direct the request to the appropriate server after ensuring the access type is through a secured browser and nothing else.
 The routers verify the source and destination of each network packet, and manage the authorization process of letting packets through.
 The filtering routers also prohibit all other types of Internet access methods at this point.
 This process blocks all non-secured activity and defends against inappropriate access to the server.
 The Banking Server is protected using the latest firewall platform.
 This platform defends against system intrusions and effectively isolates all but approved customer financial requests.
 The platform secures the hardware running the Online applications and prevents associated attacks against all systems connected to the Banking Server.
 The system is monitored 24 hours a day, seven days a week for a wide range of anomalies to determine if attempts are being made to breach our security framework.